Accomack County Airport

-Accomack County Airport (IATA: MFV, ICAO: KMFV, FAA LID: MFV) is a county-owned public-use airport located 1 mi west of the central business district in Melfa, a town in Accomack County, Virginia, United States.
+Accomack County Airport (IATA: MFV, ICAO: KMFV, FAA LID: MFV) is a county-owned public-use airport in unincorporated Accomack County, Virginia, United States, located 1 mi west of the central business district in Melfa, a town in the county.

 History

 The airport was built by the United States Army Air Forces about 1942, and was known as Melfa Flight Strip.
 It was an emergency landing airfield for military aircraft on training flights.
 It was closed after World War II, and was turned over for local government use by the War Assets Administration (WAA).

 Between April 1957 and October 1958 the north end of runway 21, which is now a displaced threshold section, was used for tests by the Naval Ordnance Laboratory.

 These tests involved an Vought F7U Cutlass dropping simulated atomic anti-runway bombs, to test for penetration necessary for effectiveness.

 The repairs to the displaced threshold, still visible on aerial photographs, are impacts from these tests.